Cremation Costs in Mississippi | 2026 Guide

 A viewing, visitation, or vigil can be held at the funeral home.
 Family and friends can gather for a funeral service, typically with the deceased present.
 Following the funeral ritual, the deceased is transferred to the crematory for cremation, and the cremation ashes are then returned to the family.

-This option enables a family to have all the traditional funeral rituals without the additional expense of cemetery plot costs.
+This option enables a family to have all the traditional funeral rituals without the additional expense of a cemetery plot.
 Or a family may have a cemetery plot where they wish to inter the cremated remains.

 As a guide, the average price for a Full Service Cremation Funeral in Mississippi is $5,837*.